Rherer/restic-exporter/README.md

 restic_snapshots_total 2
 ```

-You can then scrape the metrics using prometheus, and display them using grafana.
+You can now scrape the metrics using prometheus.

 ### Setup on Windows